fulopkovacs/cv/README.md

   > interface where users can visually animate basically anything in the
   > browser.

-  - built complex UI-s for an animation application that ran in the browser (an example feature: a focus range for the timeline ([PR](https://github.com/theatre-js/theatre/pull/94)))
+  - built complex UIs for an animation application that ran in the browser (an example feature: a focus range for the timeline ([PR](https://github.com/theatre-js/theatre/pull/94)))
     ![React](https://img.shields.io/badge/React-20232A?style=flat&logo=react&logoColor=61DAFB)
     ![TypeScript](https://img.shields.io/badge/TypeScript-007ACC?style=flat&logo=typescript&logoColor=white)
-  - worked on the documentation and get started guides of the packages maintained by the company (example guide: an introduction to `@theatre/dataverse`, the reactive dataflow library that Theatre.js is built upon [PR](https://github.com/theatre-js/theatre/pull/116/)))
+  - worked on the documentation and _Get started_ guides of the packages maintained by the company (example guide: an introduction to `@theatre/dataverse`, the reactive dataflow library that Theatre.js is built upon [PR](https://github.com/theatre-js/theatre/pull/116/)))